In this tutorial we’re going to use Formspree for a hassle-free way of adding dynamic, flexible forms to your static websites.

 Testing Your Form

 The final step is to make sure your form works.
 Visit the page containing your form in your web browser, fill in the form and submit it as a normal user would.
-You should receive an email from Formspree asking you to confirm your email.
+You should receive an email containing the content of your form submission!

 The Formspree API offers an easy and very flexible way of adding forms to a web page.
-Perfect for static sites!
+Perfect for static websites!
+Check out the official Formspree website for more information.